 The Yucatán Black Howler Monkey Alouatta lives in a wide range of vegetation types, including evergreen and semi-evergreen broad-leaved forests, evergreen and semi-evergreen mixed needle-leaved and broad-leaved forests, deciduous and semi-deciduous broad-leaved forests, mangroves and swamps (Baumgarten and Williamson 2007).
 They can be found in human-disturbed forests, including eucalyptus plantations (Bonilla-Sánchez et al. 2012), agricultural plantations (Estrada et al. 2006) or in remnant vegetation surrounded by pastureland and urban areas (Rodriguez Luna et al. 2006).

-The main threat to the Yucatán Black Howler Monkey is #palmoil #deforestation across its range in #Guatamala and #Mexico.
-Endangered on @IUCNredlist, you can help this beautiful animal with a #Boycott4WildlifeTweet
+The main threat to the #endangered Yucatán Black Howler #Monkey is #palmoil #deforestation across their range in #Guatamala and #Mexico.
+You can help this beautiful animal with a #Boycott4WildlifeTweet

 Support the conservation of this species

 Cortes-Ortíz, L., Rosales-Meda, M., Marsh, L.K. & Mittermeier, R.A.
 2020.
 Alouatta pigra.
 The IUCN Red List of Threatened Species 2020: e.T914A17926000. https://dx.doi.org/10.2305/IUCN.UK.2020-3.RLTS.T914A17926000.en.
 Downloaded on 05 March 2021.

 - Creatives: Promote your creative business and use your creative expertise to raise awareness and join the fight to save endangered species.
 Join us!

 - Conservationists: Showcase your conservation work and activism, blog about the urgent issues that are vital right now.
 Join us!